mac-/csv-split-easy/readme.md

 - It should ignore any values wrapped with double quotes
 - It should interpret commas as part of the value if it is wrapped in double quotes
 - If should accept empty fields and output them as empty strings
-- No dependencies and 100% unit test code coverage in all ways: per-branch, per-statement, per-function or per-line.
+- No dependencies (not dev-ones) and 100% unit test code coverage in all ways: per-branch, per-statement, per-function and per-line.

 Outside of the scope: